ellie-long/signalPluginGenerator/README.md

 A small tool where you can upload a photo and easily map out RGB LEDs to create a plugin for Signal RGB.

 Script requires pillow, numpy, scipy, and tkinter to run.
 These can be installed using "pip install -r requirements.txt".
-There is also a *.exe file that can be run instead.
+There is also a *.exe file that can be run instead in the 'dist' folder.

 When you run it, you'll see the default screen: